 Figure 2.
 The echidna lays a tiny egg (1) that is soft-shelled and resembles a reptile's egg.
 Once the egg is laid, the echidna uses its hind limbs to roll it to a special incubation groove (2).
 The minute hatchling is about 1.25 centimeters (0.5 inch) long.

-The Monotremata are a subclass of mammals, living members of which are restricted to five species – four species of echidna (spiny anteater) and the duck-billed platypus, all found only in Australia and New Guinea.
-Monotremes differ from all other mammals in not bearing live young because, like reptiles, they lay eggs.
+The Monotremata are a subclass of mammals, living members of which are restricted to five species – four species of echidna (spiny anteater) (Tachyglossus sp) and the duck-billed platypus (Ornithorhnchus sp), all found only in Australia and New Guinea (see Figure 1).
+Monotremes differ from all other mammals in not bearing live young because, like reptiles, they lay eggs with soft leathery shells.
 The eggs are temporarily transferred to a pouch beneath the female's abdomen where they hatch and are nourished by rudimentary mammary glands.

-Monotremes have highly modified snouts or beaks, and modern adult monotremes have no teeth.
+Monotremes have highly modified snouts or beaks, and modern adult monotremes have no teeth but the platypus has a horny ridge which is used to demolish the shells of mollusks.
 Like other mammals, however, monotremes have a single bone in their lower jaw, three middle ear bones, high metabolic rates, and hair, and they produce milk to nourish the young.